Travel Guide to Razgrad, Bulgaria

 Snezhanka is a popular salad made from chopped cucumbers, yogurt, garlic, and walnuts.
 Bob chorba is a hearty bean soup jazzed up with vinegar and chili sauce.
 The hearty Gyuvech is a baked creation of fresh vegetables, potatoes, and lamb cubes.

 Though Razgrad is smaller than other Bulgarian cities, there are a few discos, taverns, and bars.

-As on of the smaller towns in Bulgaria, Razgrad is still an excellent additional to your itinerary.
-The ancient buildings are worthy of at least a daytrip.
-Area restaurants are worth sampling some of the local fare.
+As one of the smaller towns in Bulgaria, Razgrad is still an excellent addition to your itinerary.
+The ancient buildings are worthy of at least a day trip.
+Area restaurants are worth sampling some of the local fares.

 Hunters will want to spend a few days in Razgrad.
 The hunting in Voden Hunting Reserve will offer an unforgettable time.